LRCFS/lrcfs-measurement-uncertainty-calculator/README.md

 Now that we've installed all the required dependencies, select the `app.R` in RStudio, you will see an option to "Run App" at the top right of the app.R source code.

+You may need to install Rtools to run all dependencies.

 # Measurement Uncertainty Calculator - Copyright (C) 2019
 ## Leverhulme Research Centre for Forensic Science
 ## Roy Mudie, Joyce Klu, Niamh Nic Daeid